Nurdles and Bio-beads

 Nurdles are tiny – less than half a centimetre wide – and can be spilt from containers or be lost down drains from plastic production or recycling plants.

-The nature of Bio-Beads is such that any escape is immediately obvious as coloured beads float on tanks and accumulate in works return systems.
+The nature of bio-beads is such that any escape is immediately obvious as coloured beads float on tanks and accumulate in works return systems, or are captured by the secondary containment stainless steel wedge wire.
 Additionally media levels within BAFF sites are monitored to ensure levels remain optimal.

 Is there an alternative to using these pellets in the treatment process?

 For the eight sites across the region that are designed to run with plastic media there is no alternative media that would comply with the required buoyancy needed by that process.
 However many BAFF plants do not use plastic beads and there are no current plans to install new Brightwater BAFF plants across the region.